mailcow/mailcow-dockerized-docs/docs/i_u_m_update.md

 ### Options

 ```
+# Options can be combined

-# Check for updates
+# - Check for updates
 ./update.sh --check

+# - Do not start mailcow after applying an update
+./update.sh --skip-start

-# Update with merge strategy "ours" instead of "theirs"
+# - Update with merge strategy "ours" instead of "theirs"
 #   This will merge in favor for your local changes.
 ./update.sh --ours

-# Don't update, but prefetch images and exit
+# - Don't update, but prefetch images and exit
 ./update.sh --prefetch
 ```